 - And you’ll have to watch the video if you want the rest!

 Want to learn more about German culture?
 Find our guide to German taboos here and six things that are banned in Germany here.
-You can also find all our guides to German culture here.
+You can also find out if Germans love rules and order here and all our guides to German culture here.